Information for Pro Bono Attorney Supervisors

 - As soon as you have selected your volunteer(s), schedule an initial meeting with the student(s) to clarify your expectations for the project.
 This discussion should include all relevant deadlines, your expectations for professionalism, prioritizing of assignments, appropriate attire and office policies/ procedures.
 It can be helpful to give the student(s) assignments in writing.

 - When possible, include your volunteer in case-related activities—particularly meetings with clients, witnesses or opposing counsel.

 - Provide substantive feedback on an ongoing basis both to reduce anxiety and to enhance the student’s ability to produce a quality work product.

 - Educate your volunteer about ethical rules in areas such as conflicts, unauthorized practice and client confidentiality.
 A student volunteer who does not seek/receive appropriate supervision can put you at risk for malpractice liability.

-At the conclusion of the project, conduct an exit interview with your student to discuss their performance and offer any advice for future projects.
-We also ask that our supervisors complete an evaluation form and sign the student’s pro bono work log (provided via email).
+At the conclusion of the project, conduct an exit interview with your student to discuss performance and offer any advice for future projects.
+We also ask that our supervisors complete an evaluation form and sign the student’s pro bono work log (both of which will be provided via email).

-If you have any questions or concerns about your student volunteer, please contact the Assistant Dean for Pro Bono, Kimberly Emery, at 424-924-1419 or firstname.lastname@example.org.
+If you have any questions or concerns about your student volunteer, please contact Assistant Dean for Pro Bono Kimberly Emery at (424) 924-1419 or firstname.lastname@example.org.